matteb29/Simulating-Complex-Physics-with-Graph-Networks/README.md

 `Datasets` are all available at the following repository: **https://github.com/google-deepmind/deepmind-research/tree/master/learning_to_simulate**

-*Note* that, in order to run our code, data must be *converted from .tfrecord to .npz* and must preserve the original structure: train, test, valid, metadata(JSON file).
+*Note* that, in order to run our code, data must be *converted from .tfrecord to .npz* and must preserve the original structure, including the train, test, and valid splits, along with the metadata.json file.

 Clone the repository: